 For a little light relief, GGK and I had a little fun with altavista’s translation feature.
 We used it to translate a German review of Tigana into English.
 The translating mechanism is idiosyncratic, to say the least.
 For those of you who know the book well, this altavista review is hilarious!
 Enjoy!

-Most of the interviews featured on the site discuss Tigana, although none focus on it hugely.
+Many of the interviews featured on the site discuss Tigana, although none focus on it hugely.
 Check out Andrew Adams’ interview for a discussion of what GGK meant by the last sentence of the book, and the interview for the Marion Zimmer Bradley Fantasy Magazine discusses what it meant for GGK to move from fantasy towards history in Tigana.